Al-Hadi: Early life

 Al-Hadi was the eldest son of al-Mahdi and al-Khayzuran and the older brother of Harun al-Rashid.
 He was very dear to his father and was appointed as the first crown prince by his father at the age of 16 and was chosen as the leader of the army.
 Prior to his death, al-Mahdi supposedly favored his second son, Harun al-Rashid, as his successor, taking him on multiple military expeditions in 779 and 781 to train him to be the next caliph, as his own father prepared him, but died before the formal transfer of the crown prince title could occur.
+Not to mention, their mother, Khayzuran played a driver in these thoughts of al-Mahdi and was a partner.
 Alternatively, al-Rashid was a general and may have accompanied his father to war to train for and carry out his profession.